open/close all folders

-- Most of Bleedman's Webcomics (e.g., Powerpuff Girls Doujinshi, Grim Tales From Down Below) do this with various Western Animation cartoons (at the same time changing their drawing styles to an Animesque one).
+- Most of Bleedman's Web Comics (e.g., Powerpuff Girls Doujinshi, Grim Tales from Down Below) do this with various Western Animation cartoons (at the same time changing their drawing styles to an Animesque one).

 - Kid Radd seems to do this, but featuring Captain Ersatzes and pastiches rather than actual trandemarked Video Game characters.

-- It has it's own in universe versions of games like Super Mario Bros., EarthBound, Final Fantasy, and even Deadly Towers and cheesy flash games.
+- It has its own in universe versions of games like Super Mario Bros., EarthBound, Final Fantasy, and even Deadly Towers and cheesy flash games.
 It really does well at showing what a character from one genre of games would look like if he was forced into a completely different genre but his character still followed the rules of his original game.
 For example, how would a platformer character for whom everything does equal damage, and only has four slots in his health bar deal with being put in an RPG where every character has thousands of HP?
 How would a fighting game character, who needs to take advantage of a character being temporarily stunned after being hit in order to perform combos deal with a platformer character who becomes temporarily invincible after being hit?

 - Captain SNES: The Game Masta fits into this category fairly well.
 Not only are many of the villains aware that they are merely video game characters (which is, in at least one case, why they became villains to begin with), but characters who travel from one video game world to another are not always prepared for the different rules.
 (The comic where Magus writes of his experiences learning from Mario seems a good illustration of this.)

-- Sire is a comic about the ancestors of literary characters reliving their "Sire"s story and having to take cues and morals from the original work as not to earn a tragic ending.
+- Sire is a comic about the descendants of literary characters reliving their "Sire"s story and having to take cues and morals from the original work so as not to earn a tragic ending.
 Rare as the characters are aware of the trope and use the deconstruction as a means to survive.